-General and administrative expenses were \$28.8 million and \$38.4 million for the years ended December 31, 2022 and 2021, respectively.
-The decrease of \$9.6 million was primarily driven by an \$11.3 million decrease in stock-based compensation related to awards issued under our 2020 Equity Incentive Plan, including new awards granted under the plan and the modification of awards issued to one of our co-founders in 2021, offset by an increase of \$1.4 million in accounting and legal services, including a \$1.0 million legal settlement, and a \$0.3 million increase in travel related expenses.
+General and administrative expenses were \$26.0 million and \$28.8 million for the years ended December 31, 2023 and 2022, respectively.
+The decrease of \$2.8 million was primarily driven by a decrease of \$1.1 million decrease in insurance due to a decrease in premiums for our D&O policy, a \$1.1 million decrease in stock-based compensation related to awards issued under our 2020 Equity Incentive Plan, and a \$0.7 million decrease in accounting, legal services and consulting primarily related to a \$1.0 million legal settlement in 2022.